Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-8-2-ASCWG25_Quals.md

 Loading the executable into a disassembler like IDA shows that the `main` function checks for the correct number of command-line arguments before proceeding.
 The primary logic involves over 40 functions that manipulate the user's input flag.
 Analysis indicated that the most critical operations occur at runtime, specifically within the final function call, `sub_403930`.

 An attempt to set breakpoints at the beginning of `main` and at `sub_403930` failed, with the program terminating prematurely.
-This behavior pointed to an anti-debugging check occurring before the `main` function is reached.
+This behaviour pointed to an anti-debugging check occurring before the `main` function is reached.
 The likely culprits were a TLS (Thread Local Storage) callback or an `initterm` function calling `exit()`.

 To locate the anti-debugging code, cross-references to the `exit` function were examined.